 AMY GOODMAN: Which was what?

 PAUL HAWKEN: Don’t do GMOs.
-Just disaster — and so, I wouldn’t call it a consultant so much as an opinion, advice, and they didn’t take it.
+Just disaster.
+And so, I wouldn’t call it a consultant so much as an opinion, advice, and they didn’t take it.
 But in terms of CEOs, I do know them.
-And what I do know, in the last twenty months — I don’t know why they call me, because I’m very outspoken in my criticism.
+And what I do know, in the last 20 months — I don’t know why they call me, because I’m very outspoken in my criticism.
 So for them to call me means that they’re desperate.
-And in the last twenty to twenty-four months, the conversations have changed, which is, it used to be they would call and say, "How do we get this monkey off our back?
-How do we deal with this problem?"
-Now, they’re calling and saying, "What do we do about the problem?"
-"We" means we, it means everybody.
+And in the last 20 to 24 months, the conversations have changed, which is, it used to be they would call and say, “How do we get this monkey off our back?
+How do we deal with this problem?”
+Now, they’re calling and saying, “What do we do about the problem?”
+“We” means we, it means everybody.
 It doesn’t mean the corporation.
 It means we have a problem, and there is that recognition now.
 And that is a big sea change.

 I think it’s been brought about by Katrina and climate change.
 I think the Gore movie made it OK to talk about it.
 I don’t think it was the cause so much as it legitimized it as a conversational thing that, you know, white charismatic vertebrates could have in conferences with other CEOs.
 But I do think that there is a real change, that that is, they can see the whites of the eyes of the enemy, and the enemy is themselves.
 And “themselves” is their business practices, carbon, how the supply chains, what they make, how they make it, and the future.
 And there is an awakening here.